 The wasp Hymenoepimecis argyraphaga parasitizes the spider Plesiometa argyra, somehow manipulating it into building a web for the wasp larva.
 The female wasp lays her egg on a spider, where it hatches into a larva that sucks the spider’s hemolymph (the equivalent of blood in insects, spiders, and other arthropods).
 Eventually, the larva makes the spider stop building its usual orb-shaped web and build a different shaped one instead, a remarkable feat of manipulation which we still don’t understand.
 The larva then sucks the spider dry and builds a cocoon for itself, using the spider’s web to hang itself in the air where it’s protected it from predators on the ground.

 Glyptapanteles wasps lay their eggs inside caterpillars which serve as a food source for the larvae once they hatch.
 After they’ve munched on the caterpillar’s insides, the larvae emerge and pupate; while the wasps are metamorphosing, the caterpillar defends the pupae against predators by swinging its head violently.
-This behaviour isn’t seen in unparasitized caterpillars, but scientists don’t know for sure how the wasp manipulates the caterpillar, though it’s thought that it involves modifying the central nervous system in some way that we still don’t understand.
+This behaviour isn’t seen in unparasitized caterpillars, but scientists don’t know for sure how the wasp manipulates the caterpillar.
+It’s thought that it involves modifying the central nervous system in some way that we still don’t understand.

 The emerald cockroach wasp (Ampulex compresa) may be the best understood parasitoid wasp.
 The adult female grabs its host (the cockroach Periplaneta americana) and stings it twice between the head and abdomen.
 The first sting paralyzes the cockroach’s forelegs for a few minutes, giving the wasp time to place her second, more precisely targeted sting.
 The wasp then goes off to find a burrow, leaving the cockroach unattended; the cockroach doesn’t take the opportunity to escape while the wasp is away, but instead stays put and grooms itself excessively.
 When the wasp returns, she clips the cockroach’s antennae and gorges herself on the hemolymph oozing from the wounds.
 She then grabs the stump of one antenna and leads the cockroach to the burrow she’s prepared.
 The cockroach stays docile throughout the whole process, making no effort to resist or fight off its captor.
 Once in the burrow, the wasp lays an egg and glues it to the leg of the immobile cockroach before entombing it alive.